 Step 1: Provide each student with an image of one of the landmarks and a piece of grid paper.
 Ask students to represent the proportional relationship they calculated in the engagement by measure the landmarks based on the amount of blocks on the grid it consumes and then shading in these blocks.

-Step 2: Using a different color, shade in the amount of blocks that an average male, female and child would consume on the grid based on their earlier equation.
+Step 2: Using a different color, shade in the amount of blocks that an average male, female, and child would consume on the grid based on their earlier equation.

-Step 4: Overlay the original landmark image with a piece of grid paper and using the Stiplling technique, transfer the landmark onto the grid paper.
+Step 4: Overlay the original landmark image with a piece of grid paper and using the Stippling technique, transfer the landmark onto the grid paper.
 Do this same process with a piece of a man, woman or child.

 Step 5: Have students create a stipple composite image that combines the landmark and either the man, woman or child into a skewed proportional relationship compared to the original.
 Once complete, students can calculate the new proportional relationship between the individual and the landmark.